sofmeright/stagefreight-glc/README.md

 > To release the base feature set we will migrate our release pipeline logic from other projects.

 Progress:
-- ✅ Docker - Working but some further optimization can be done.
-(Docker Hub is the only endpoint publishable currently.)
+- ✅ Docker - Push to as many unique registries as you need.
+(Docker Hub is the only one you can embed in the release page, currently.)
 - ✅ Components - Basic features working as expected!
 Will implement more features in the future.
 - 🚫 Binary (deb/exe/etc.) release management ~ We actually have a project this is done in we forgot about so there is code to be recycled.
 But we will need time to implement.